 - The in-curtilage element of car parking for dwellings without garages may instead be provided within a communal off-street parking area to make more efficient use of land and improve the public realm; and

-- Where electric vehicle charging provision is required by the County Durham Parking and Accessibility Standards, the facilities must not hinder the movement of pedestrians or disabled people, and should respect the character of the area.
+- Where electric vehicle charging provision is required by the County Durham Parking and Accessibility Standards, the facilities should not hinder the movement of pedestrians or disabled people, and should respect the character of the area; and

 Reducing car parking provision

 - Provision of car club spaces for residents and neighbouring users is encouraged; and.